enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ## Configuration and Deployment

 The Timeseries Parser is designed for flexible and secure deployment.
 All critical configurations, such as MQTT broker addresses, database credentials, and topic subscriptions, are managed through environment variables.
 This approach enhances security by keeping sensitive information out of the codebase and simplifies deployment across different environments (development, testing, production).
 The entire service is containerized using Docker, providing a self-contained, portable, and reproducible runtime environment.
-This facilitates consistent operation, simplifies dependency management, and enables easy integration into container orchestration platforms like Kubernetes, ensuring scalability and reliability.
+This facilitates consistent operation, simplifies dependency management, and enables easy integration.

 ## TTN-Mock